Suhaili

 Suhaili is the name of the 32 feet Bermudan ketch sailed by Sir Robin Knox-Johnston in the first non-stop solo circumnavigation of the world in the Sunday Times Golden Globe Race.

 Design and construction

-Suhaili was built in Mumbai with the help of Royal Bombay Yacht Club, India in 1963.
-She follows plans designed by William Atkin for "Eric" in 1923.
-Her design is based on the Norwegian sailing lifeboat designs of Colin Archer.
+Suhaili was built in Mumbai with the help of the Royal Bombay Yacht Club, India in 1963.
+She follows plans designed by William Atkin for Eric in 1923.
+Her design is based on the Norwegian pilot boat designs of Colin Archer.